 Spotify's plan for music discovery is via playlisting and while the editorial playlists might be immediately out of reach of new independent artists, the algorithmic playlists offer more hope.
-A feature on Release Radar can be a game changer, but once again you are unlikely to feature on an algorithmic playlist unless there is significant activity on your account.
-Stream, Saves and Follows tell Spotify this is an artists that is engaging fans and should be featured.
+A feature on Release Radar can be a game-changer, but once again you are unlikely to feature on an algorithmic playlist unless there is significant activity on your account.
+Stream, Saves and Follows tell Spotify this is an artist that is engaging fans and should be featured.
 But how do you build the buzz?

-When you can't promote on the platform, independent artists begin to look for the next best thing off platform.
+When you can't promote on the platform, independent artists begin to look for the next best thing off-platform.
 Facebook Conversion Ads or Independent Playlist Promotion.

 Facebook Conversion Ads

-Currently the most efficient way of attracting new listeners, is to run targeted Facebook Conversion ads.
+Currently, the most efficient way of attracting new listeners is to run targeted Facebook Conversion ads.
 As the name suggests, the aim is to convert people into Spotify listeners and ultimately fans.
-By targeting a combination of new potential fans and retargeting previous listeners and engagers this approach can deliver great results, if you know what you're doing!
+By targeting a combination of new potential fans and retargeting previous listeners and engagers this approach can deliver great results if you know what you're doing!

 A Facebook Conversion is counted when someone clicks a button on a landing page that says 'listen on Spotify'.
 But a Spotify stream is 'converted' when someone clicks 'listen on Spotify' then actually waits for the Spotify app to open and then listens to 30 seconds of a track.
-Consequently there is a reporting or accuracy gap between those that convert and those that actually register as a Stream.
+Consequently, there is a reporting or accuracy gap between those that convert and those that actually register as a Stream.
 There is nothing more frustrating than to discover only a fraction of these conversions have become Streams.

 Paid Playlist Promotion

 Initial results seem encouraging.
-An overall click through rate of 20% was recorded in tests.
+An overall click-through rate of 20% was recorded in tests.
 IE Over one-fifth of Spotify users who were served a Marquee ad streamed the promoted release within a two-week timeframe.
 They were also 2.2 times more likely, on average, to save or playlist a track from it.

-Spotify executives must be looking at Facebook ads driving to Spotify and realise they are missing a trick Former CFO Barry McCarthy, highlighted the company's desire to boost ad revenue from 10% to 20% of its overall sales, and a self serve ad platform allowing artists to target fans directly seems like the logical next step.
+Spotify executives must be looking at Facebook ads driving to Spotify and realise they are missing a trick Former CFO Barry McCarthy, highlighted the company's desire to boost ad revenue from 10% to 20% of its overall sales, and a self-serve ad platform allowing artists to target fans directly seems like the logical next step.